source-medium/middleman-seo/README.md

 # middleman-seo
 A SEO-optimized project template for [Middleman](http://middlemanapp.com), the amazing static site building tool.

+Confused about what it means to SEO-optimize your site from a technical perspective?
+[Read this](secretsaucehq.com/blog/seo/the-technical-seo-and-social-media-optimization-checklist/).

 ## Design goals
 - Simple
 - Grokkable